-In addition, fiduciaries must pay the Net Investment Income (NII) tax (at a rate of 3.8%) on the lesser of investment income or AGI over $11,950 (in 2013).
-Married individuals must pay the NII tax only if their AGI exceeds $250,000.
+In addition, fiduciaries must pay the Net Investment Income (NII) tax (at a rate of 3.8%) on the lesser of investment income or AGI over $12,150 (in 2014).
+Married individuals (who file jointly) must pay the NII tax only if their AGI exceeds $250,000.

 While taxes are not always the driving force behind trust administration decisions, they should always be considered.

 Reporting: The Form 1041 does not require any kind of formal declaration of the amount of distributions paid in 2014 and treated as paid in 2014.
 (However, be sure to keep good records so that the amount is not reported again as a 2015 distribution.)
 There is a check box on the bottom of page 2 of the Form 1041 which must be checked when a §663(b) election has been made.

 Timing: A §663(b) election must be made on a timely filed return (including extensions).
 The election becomes irrevocable once the due date of the return has passed [Reg. §1.663(b)-2.1]